LucasBoTang/REINS/README.md

 <div align="center"> <img src="img/example2.png" alt="Feasibility Projection Iterations" width="40%"/> </div>

-By integrating feasibility projection with the correction layers, we extend RC and LT into **RC-P** and **LT-P**, respectively.
+By integrating feasibility projection with the correction layers, we extend AS and DT into **AS-P** and **DT-P**, respectively.

 ## Performance

-Our learning-based methods (RC & LT) achieve comparable or superior performance to exact solvers (EX) while being orders of magnitude faster:
+Our learning-based methods (AS & DT) achieve comparable or superior performance to exact solvers (EX) while being orders of magnitude faster:

 <div align="center">
     <img src="img/cq_s100_penalty.png" alt="Penalty Effect on IQP" width="40%"/>